kristinemlarson/gnssIR_python/README.md

 cause complications for tides where large RH changes occur and time matters.
 Data arcs should not cross midnite because you can end up using data that are as much as 24 hours apart to compute a single RH.
-This doesn't matter for snow applications.
-When I get a chance, I will be adding a RH dot correction which is needed for tides.
+This doesn't matter much for snow applications.
+When I get a chance, I will be adding a RH dot correction which is also needed for tides.
 Again, this effect can be ignored for snow/ice reflections.

 A simple refraction error correction has been added to gnssIR_lomb.py.
 You can turn it on/off by setting the RefractionCorrection variable

+# Recent Updates

 April 2020

+Added the ability to analyze RINEX 3 files.
+Either you provide the files or it looks at CDDIS.
+Those are the only allowed options.

 Added an optional year_end option so you can process multiple years with one command. works the same way as doy_end.

 Changed the source of the nav messages.
 It checks CDDIS, SOPAC, and the NGS.

-Started xz compressing orbit files.  snr files can also be compressed, but you need to set the wantCompression boolean variable in gnssIR_lomb.py

 July 2, 2019
-I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of the data for a single site.
-It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at one of three main archives (UNAVCO, SOPAC, and SONEL).

 September 13, 2019
-gnssIR_lomb.py will now attempt to make a SNR file for you if one does not exist on your machine.
+If you set seekRinex = True, gnssIR_lomb.py will now attempt to make a SNR file for you if one does not exist on your machine.
 This will be GPS satellites only.
+The default is seekRinex =False

 September 22, 2019
 I have added a lot of error checking to make sure you are using proper inputs